Code of Conduct

 Rising Expectations

-As students become older and progress through the grades, expectations of appropriate behaviour, self regulation and personal responsibility increase.
+As students become older and progress through the grades, expectations of appropriate behaviour, self regulation, and personal responsibility increase.
 Age, cognitive development and special needs will be factors when providing consequences/learning opportunities for students to understand their mistakes, make more appropriate decisions and demonstrate appropriate behaviours.
-Where students are unable to appreciate the nature or consequences of their behaviour, in consultation with their parents, teachers may refer them to administration, school based teams, case managers or outside agencies.
+Where students are unable to appreciate the nature or consequences of their behaviour, in consultation with their parents, teachers may refer them to administration, school-based teams, case managers or outside agencies.
+We use reflection sheets to support ownership and repair as well as a communication tool to keep parents/caregivers informed.

 Unexpected behavior